Angus Lloyd (rugby union)

 Angus Lloyd (born 2 October 1992), is a retired Irish rugby union player.
 He played as a scrum-half.

 Early career

-Lloyd was educated at Blackrock College, where he played on the Schools Senior Cup team, and then went to University of Dublin, where he played on the universities senior side, winning the colours game against UCD for the first time in his final year in 2015–16.
+Lloyd was educated at Blackrock College, where he played on the Schools Senior Cup team, and then went to Trinity College Dublin, where he played on the universities senior side, winning the colours game against UCD for the first time in his final year in 2015–16.
 He also played for Dublin University in the inaugural World Universities Cup held in Cambridge in 2015, where Trinity finished as runners-up.
 During the 2015–16 All-Ireland League, Lloyd was named the Division 1B Player of the Year, and he impressed during a trial with the Munster A squad in early 2016.

 Professional career

 Ulster

 Lloyd joined Ulster in the summer of 2016 on a development contract.
 He made his Ulster debut off the bench in the 19–8 victory at home to Scarlets on 16 September 2016.